 Tools to check Luhn generated numbers.
 The Luhn algorithm (also called modulo 10 or mod 10) is a checksum formula for numbers/digits used with credit card or administrative numbers.

 Tag(s) : Checksum, Arithmetics

 dCode is free and its tools are a valuable help in games, maths, geocaching, puzzles and problems to solve every day!

 A suggestion ? a feedback ? a bug ? an idea ?
 Write to dCode!

-Luhn's algorithm calculates, from a number (or a sequence of digits), a check key (called checksum), this key is a digit which is dependent on the others.
+Its principle is to calculate, from a number (or a sequence of numbers), a control key (called checksum) which makes it possible to verify that the number is correct (because the key is a number which is dependent on the others) .

-Luhn makes it possible to check numbers (credit card, SIRET, etc.) thanks to its control key (a digit which makes it possible to check the others digits).
+Luhn makes it possible to check numbers (credit card, gift card, IMEI, etc.) thanks to its control key (a digit which makes it possible to check the others digits).
 If a character is misread or badly written, then Luhn's algorithm will detect this error.